 - The MMU recommends that renewable energy credit markets based on state renewable portfolio standards be brought into PJM markets as they are an increasingly important component of the wholesale energy market.
 (Priority: Medium.
 First reported 2010.
 Status: Not adopted.) - The MMU recommends that the Commission reconsider its disclaimer of jurisdiction over RECs markets because, given market changes since that decision, it is clear that RECs materially affect jurisdictional rates.
 (Priority: High.
-New recommendation.
-Status: Not adopted.) - The MMU recommends that states consider the development of a multistate framework for RECs markets, for potential agreement on carbon pricing including the distribution of carbon revenues, and for coordination with PJM wholesale markets.
-(Priority: Medium.
-New recommendation.
-Status: Not adopted.) - The MMU recommends that jurisdictions with a renewable portfolio standard make the price and quantity data on supply and demand more transparent.
-(Priority: Low.
-First reported Q2, 2018.
+First reported 2018.
+Status: Not adopted.) - The MMU recommends that PJM provide a full analysis of the impact of carbon pricing on PJM generating units and carbon pricing revenues to the PJM states in order to permit the states to consider a potential agreement on the development of a multistate framework for carbon pricing and the distribution of carbon revenues.
+(Priority: High.
+First reported 2018.
 Status: Not adopted.)